MattSLangford/Sumo-Theme/README.md

-# Tiny-Theme-3
+# Sumo Theme for Micro.blog
-Tiny Theme 3 for the Micro.Blog Platform
+Sumo Theme for the Micro.Blog Platform

 **Currently Under Development and not for active use**